-4750 Wilshire Boulevard- In February 2023, three co-investors (the "4750 Wilshire JV Partners") acquired an 80% interest in a property owned by a subsidiary of the Company located at 4750 Wilshire Boulevard in Los Angeles, California

-("4750 Wilshire") for a gross sales price of \$34.4 million (excluding transaction costs).
-The Company retained a 20% interest in 4750 Wilshire through an Unconsolidated Joint Venture arrangement between the Company and the 4750 Wilshire JV Partners (the "4750 Wilshire JV").
-The 4750 Wilshire JV is converting two of the three floors of 4750 Wilshire from office-use into 68 for-lease multifamily units (the 4750 Wilshire Project), with the first floor of 4750 Wilshire continuing to function as 30,335 square feet of office space.
+4750 Wilshire Boulevard- In February 2023, three co-investors (the "4750 Wilshire JV Partners") acquired an 80% interest in a property owned by a subsidiary of the Company located at 4750 Wilshire Boulevard in Los Angeles, California ("4750 Wilshire") for a gross sales price of \$34.4 million (excluding transaction costs).
+The Company retained a 20% interest in 4750 Wilshire through an Unconsolidated Joint Venture arrangement between the Company and the 4750 Wilshire JV Partners (the "4750 Wilshire Project), with the first floor of 4750 Wilshire continuing to function as 30,335 square feet of office space.
 The 4750 Wilshire Project is expected to be completed by the third quarter of 2024 and the total cost of the conversion is expected to be approximately \$31.0 million (the Company's share of which will be \$6.2 million), which will be financed by a combination of equity contributions from the 4750 Wilshire JV Partners and a third-party construction loan, secured by 4750 Wilshire, which closed in March 2023 and that allows for total draws of \$38.5 million (the "4750 Wilshire Construction Loan").
-The Company provided a limited guarantee to the lender under the 4750 Wilshire Construction Loan.
-As of June 30, 2024, total costs of \$23.6 million had been incurred by the 4750 Wilshire JV in connection with the 4750 Wilshire Project.
+The Company provided a limited guarantee to the lender under the 4750 Wilshire Construction Loan").
+The Company provided a limited guarantee to the lender under the 4750 Wilshire Project.